ibm-cloud-docs/containers/cs_istio.md

         ```
         {: screen}

-  * **VPC clusters**: The `istio-ingressgateway` load balancer is automatically assigned a host name instead of an IP address by the VPC load balancer for your cluster.
-Get the host name for `istio-ingressgateway` and look for the **EXTERNAL-IP** in the output.
+  * **VPC clusters**: The `istio-ingressgateway` load balancer is automatically assigned a hostname instead of an IP address by the VPC load balancer for your cluster.
+Get the hostname for `istio-ingressgateway` and look for the **EXTERNAL-IP** in the output.
     ```
     kubectl -n istio-system get service istio-ingressgateway -o wide
     ```
     {: pre}
-    In this example output, the host name is `6639a113-us-south.lb.appdomain.cloud`:
+    In this example output, the hostname is `6639a113-us-south.lb.appdomain.cloud`:
     ```
     NAME                   TYPE           CLUSTER-IP       EXTERNAL-IP                            PORT(S)                                                                                                                                      AGE       SELECTOR istio-ingressgateway   LoadBalancer   172.21.101.250   6639a113-us-south.lb.appdomain.cloud   15020:32377/TCP,80:31380/TCP,443:31390/TCP,31400:31400/TCP,15029:31360/TCP,15030:31563/TCP,15031:32157/TCP,15032:31072/TCP,15443:31458/TCP   20m       app=istio-ingressgateway,istio=ingressgateway,release=istio